 Everything You Must Know About Church Security – A Comprehensive Guide

 Most churches will not face a shooter or terrorist attack, but other emergencies are more common, and church leaders must have a security plan and team to keep their congregation secure.
 Video surveillance, alarm systems, and security staff are only part of the solution.
-This article discusses how to create a detailed plan and protocols for all to follow, who should be part of your church’s security team, and different types and practices security plans should address.
+This article discusses how to create a detailed plan and protocols for all to follow, who should be part of your church’s security team, and the different types and practices security plans should address.

 Why Do Churches Need a Security Plan and Team?